-Those living in USDA zones 7b-11 are often enchanted with desert willow and for good reason.
-It’s drought tolerant, easy to care for and grows rapidly.
-It also lends a sense of grandeur to the landscape with its willow-like leaves and fragrant pink to lavender trumpet-shaped blossoms that attract our pollinating friends: the hummingbirds, butterflies and bees!
+Those living in USDA zones 7b through 11 are often enchanted with desert willow and for good reason.
+It’s drought tolerant, easy to care for, and grows rapidly.
+It also lends a sense of grandeur to the landscape with its willow-like leaves and fragrant pink to lavender trumpet-shaped blossoms that attract our pollinating friends: the hummingbirds, butterflies, and bees!
 Right now, your interest is piqued and you’re wondering, “How do I go about growing desert willow from seed?”
 Well, you’re in luck, because this just so happens to be an article about planting desert willow seeds!
-Read on to learn more!
+Read on to learn more.

 Desert Willow Seed Propagation